siemens/edgeshark/docs/introduction.md

   plugin](/getting-started#optional-capture-plugin) for Wireshark.

 One thing to note is that Edgeshark **isn't** "Wireshark **in** a container".
-That is beause first and foremost, Edgeshark is a more general stand-alone virtual network/communication diagnosis tool.
+That is because first and foremost, Edgeshark is a more general stand-alone virtual network/communication diagnosis tool.
 Only then it additionally doubles as a packet capture "streaming service" that is aware of containers, including Industrial Edge apps, and that can stream packet captures into a (remote)